Hacker Frequently Asked Questions

 Congratulations on receiving an invite to a private program!
 Invitations are sent out based on researcher performance, so great job on receiving one.

 The private invitation email that you received will include the start date and time for the program, the prize pool, number of researchers invited, and the end date and time.
+See our documentation for more details about this process.

 The Bugcrowd Researcher Leaderboard is updated at the beginning of every month.
 A researcher’s rank on the leaderboard is based on their total number of kudos points earned over all-time and over the previous month.

-Improper disclosure can result in the researcher being removed from a program and can even result in removal from the Bugcrowd platform.
+Improper disclosure can result in the researcher being removed from a program and can even result in removal from the Bugcrowd Platform.

 Acceptance Rate is best explained as a comparison of valid to invalid reports.
 For those that are interested in the details: